 Overview of Available Biosamples

 Donated biosamples were provided near the time of enrolment or during a subsequent sample collection campaign.
 Biosamples available for access include serum, plasma, DNA, red blood cells, cryo-preserved whole blood and urine samples.
 Time to last meal was recorded at the time of blood donation.
-Urine samples are random in collection.
+Urine samples were collected at random time during the day.
 If a participant was unable to provide a blood sample due to medical or geographical reasons, a saliva sample or blood spot was sought whenever possible.

 All blood samples were collected from participants via arm venipuncture into Becton Dickinson vacutainer tubes as per manufacture instructions.
 Serum was collected in a SST tube.
 Plasma, buffy coat and red blood cells were collected in a K2EDTA tube.
 In a subset of participants, PST-plasma and ACD whole blood were collected.